-As for geophysics, a study is currently underway (with Allan King, PGeo consulting geophysicist) to recover and review the historic surface and borehole induced polarization (IP) survey results for the Dana North and Pardo Zones.
+As for geophysics, a study was conducted by Allan King, PGeo consulting geophysicist to recover and review the historic surface and borehole induced polarization (IP) survey results for the Dana North and Pardo Zones.
 The PGM mineralization occurs closely associated with disseminated chalcopyrite-pyrrhotite mineralization with a strong positive IP chargeability response.
-The review study results will aid planning of the 2017 surface and borehole IP geophysical surveys of the Pine Zone-Pardo Zone-Target T3 area.
-Modern 3D IP survey systems can detect disseminated sulphide zones at greater depths and with better resolution than previous systems.
-Software packages can now more accurately model the position of IP chargeability anomalies in 3D space to aid development of drill targets.
+The review study resulted in planning of the 2017 surface and borehole IP geophysical surveys of the Pine Zone-Pardo Zone-Target T3 area..
 A total of up to about 50 line-km was proposed to be IP surveyed in the spring/summer 2017, prior to drilling.

 The 2017 drill program focused on expansion of the Pine Zone up- and down-dip and laterally, based on the results of the geological and geophysical modelling activities as outlined above.
 A total of up to about 5000 metres was proposed to be drilled in about 20 holes, beginning in the summer/fall 2017.
-The exploration plans proposed for 2017 were subject to financing in the capital markets and (or) finding a Strategic Partner and approval of Exploration Permit Applications.